GSI-HPC/sys-chef-cookbook/README.md

 * [Login Banner](documents/banner.md) -- Sets a welcome message displayed at login.
 * [Shutdown](documents/shutdown.md) -- Resource to restart and power down the node at a defined time.

+# Library

+The `Sys::Secret` enables [transport of encrypted data between nodes](documents/secret.md) using the private/public key infrastructure of Chef.

 [reaper]: http://packages.debian.org/search?keywords=tmpreaper